react18-tools/react18-global-store/README.md

 > 🌐 **Live Demo with Code**: [https://r18gs.vercel.app/](https://r18gs.vercel.app/)

+> **Important Note:**
+> There are no breaking changes when upgrading from version 2.0.\* to version 3.\*.
+However, we released a major version because version 2.1.0 introduced new APIs.
+To improve those APIs, we made some breaking changes, which will only affect you if you are using the new features introduced in version 2.1.0.

 ## Motivation

 While developing libraries utilizing React 18 features with Zustand, I encountered issues with tree-shaking when importing from specific folders.
 This caused the creation of multiple Zustand stores, resulting in bugs and unnecessary JavaScript code execution.